Garvan Institute of Medical Research: Directors

 Garvan is affiliated with UNSW Sydney.
 PhD and Masters by Research candidates are enrolled through UNSW Sydney and conduct their research at the Institute under the supervision of a panel approved by both UNSW and Garvan.

-The Institute hosts a series of free public seminars and tours every year to share its research findings and behind the scenes access to the Institute with the public.
+The Institute hosts a series of free public seminar s and tours every year to share its research findings and behind the scenes access to the Institute with the public.